DEVice - Device specification and properties

 Example:

-> DEVice:SPECtrometer:PIXels:WAVelength?
+> DEVice:SPECtrometer:PIXels:WAVelengths?

 4.000e-7,4.015e-7,4.030e-7,...,8.000e-7

-> DEVice:SPECtrometer:PIXels:WAVelength:UNIT?
+> DEVice:SPECtrometer:PIXels:WAVelengths:UNIT?

 m